openmhealth/shimmer/README.md

   * Run `docker-machine ls` to find out the name of your active Docker host.
 1. Run the `./run-dockerized.sh` script and follow the instructions.
   * The containers should now be running on your Docker host and expose port 8083.
+  * It can take up to a minute for the containers to start up.
 1. Visit `http://<your-docker-host>:8083` in a browser.

 > If you can't run the Bash scripts on your system, open them and take a look at the commands they run.
 The important commands are marked with a "#CMD" comment.